nsidc/earthaccess/docs/work-with-us.md

 * Occur on alternating Tuesdays at 11AM - 1PM Mountain Time.
 * Are self-determining; you can work on what sounds fun to you!
-* Will support you; _earthaccess_ developers, maintainers, and community managers will be present on the call.
+* Are supportive; _earthaccess_ developers, maintainers, and community managers will be present on the call.
 * Include live demos on request!